Expérience Candy Spinz Casino : Soirées Live Casino et Action aux Slots

 First aid can help someone in need and can save lives.
 Observed every year and led by the International Federation of Red Cross and Red Crescent Societies (IFRC), World First Aid Day promotes awareness about the importance of first aid.

-For more than 70 years, the Canadian Red Cross has empowered Canadians through First Aid education.
+For more than 70 years, the Canadian Red Cross has empowered Canadians through first aid education.
 This training is delivered both directly and through Training Partners.
 The Red Cross free First Aid app also places life-saving advice in the hands of every Canadian.
 In British Columbia, one such Training Partner is Safe + Sound First Aid Training, which consistently provides Red Cross certified first aid and CPR training.

 More than two decades later, Gill McCulloch, the Owner/Director for Safe + Sound First Aid Training, continues to call this collaboration one of her best decisions to date.